Moraitika and Messonghi in Corfu: an insider’s travel guide

 DANILIA VILLAGE IS OPEN TO THE PUBLIC!

-But this changed in the recent years since the filming of The Durrells.
-So now, further to popular demand, it is open to the public for a visit again!
-Grecotel used to do guided tours in the recent years but they do not do that any more.
-However, they do admit visitors with an entry fee of 10 euros that can be redeemed at the village cafe!
+But this changed in the recent years, and since the filming of The Durrells!
+So now, further to popular demand, it is open to the public for a visit again.
+The entry fee is 10 euros and it can be redeemed at the village cafe!

 Although the helpful staff there do not provide a tour, they do offer some general information, and then the visitor is allowed to roam about at their leisure and explore.